Can a Gun Be Detected by AI? Top Myths Debunked

 The future of weapons detection lies in adaptive threat assessment that combines scene understanding with local security protocols.

 These systems detect more than just the weapon.
 They evaluate threat levels based on location sensitivity, nearby crowd density, and subject behavior, automatically initiating appropriate response protocols without human prompting.
-Security professionals who embrace these advancements will shift from reactive alarm clearing to proactive threat prevention, redefining physical security as we know it.
+Security professionals who embrace these advancements will shift from reactive alarm clearing to proactive threat detection, redefining physical security as we know it.